TUO-V/tuo-v.github.io/index.md

 1) mRNA - carries the genetic information coded for in the DNA to the ribosomes.
 2) rRNA - interacts with the ribosomal protein and helps maintain the characteristic shape of the ribosome.
 3) tRNA - inserts the amino acid specified by the codon on mRNA into the polypeptide chain.
-_4) Transposable elements - DNA sequences that wrap around each other into clusters._
+4) _Transposable elements - DNA sequences that wrap around each other into clusters._

 19. Which of the following features are present in both prokaryotic and eukaryotic cells?

+1) Nucleus
-1) Nucleus							2) Endoplasmic reticulum
+2) Endoplasmic reticulum
+3) _Ribosomes_
-_3) Ribosomes_						4) Linear chromosomes made of DNA and protein
+4) Linear chromosomes made of DNA and protein

 20. In eukaryotes, ribosomes

-1) are composed of tRNA								2) exist in cytoplasm as one unit
+1) are composed of tRNA
+2) exist in cytoplasm as one unit
-3) form a complete unit in association with mRNA		_4) take part in DNA synthesis_
+3) form a complete unit in association with mRNA
+4) _take part in DNA synthesis_